Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 to use the default mail server (localhost).

 You can also define a default user email suffix.
-By default, all of the
-|SYSPRODUCTNAME| users have an email address of the form
-**login@** |SYS_DEFAULT_DOMAINS| that is mapped to the real email address.
+By default, all of the Tuleap users have an email address of the form **login@** |SYS_DEFAULT_DOMAINS| that is mapped to the real email address.
 You can then fill this field with the value **@** |SYS_DEFAULT_DOMAINS|
 and the emails will be automatically sent to the right users.